zulamit/zwallet/content/docs/getting-started/first-account.md

 1. Press the button + in the bottom right corner.
 It opens the account creation and restoration page.

-{{< img IMG_0035.PNG >}}
+{{< img2 2022-04-04_1-01-22.png >}}

+1. Choose the currency
-1. Give a name to your new account.
+2. Give a name to your new account.
-2. But leave the field "Seed/Secret Key/Viewing Key"
+3. But leave the field "Seed/Secret Key/Viewing Key"
 empty for a new account.
-3. Press the button "ADD".
+4. Press the button "NEW...".
 The app will show the account backup information.